 To practice a regulated profession or trade, such as medicine, teaching, engineering, architecture, plumbing or cooking you will first need to receive an authorization - i.e. a license by a designated professional regulatory body in Ontario.

 It is a law to practice certain occupations by license because they have direct impact on the well-being of others.
 Therefore the provincial and in certain cases federal government of Canada aims to ensure that professional standards are in place for security and accountability purposes.
 The license requirements for each occupation may vary from province to province.

-To learn more about occupational regulations in Canada please check the Fact Sheet of the Canadian Information Center for International Credentials (CICIC).
+To learn more about occupational regulations in Canada please check the Canadian Information Center for International Credentials (CICIC).

 Your path to your chosen regulated profession or trade should start from a research on the requirements and process of receiving a license.
 The requirements may entail evidence of satisfactory academic training, supervised work experience in Canada, language proficiency tests and professional qualifying examinations.

 The Ontario Immigration Work in your Profession website developed by the Ontario Government will help you get started by providing detailed career maps outlining the steps to receive a license in each regulated profession and trade.

 You should also contact your professional regulatory body for the most up-to-date information about requirements and license process.
 Contact information about the regulatory bodies can be obtained from the CICIC.

 Please be aware that the process of obtaining a professional license in Ontario can be lengthy and you may not be able to practice your profession as soon as you arrive.
 There are alternative careers that you may consider while you are working towards your license.